JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 ClientsAwaitingAGame class).
 If there is at least one client id in the list, then that client id is popped and a game is set up between the current client and the client relating to that client id.
 This entails the following actions:

-- Greating a Game object.
+- Creating a Game object.
 - Creating a Player object for each client.
 One Player is chosen to be the white player and the other is chosen to represent the red player.
 The Player objects create UUID ids when they are instantiated, and they are passed their client's id and their colour in their constructor.